 any major transactions with Related Parties during serious disciplinary offence. the financial year ended on December 31st 2023 (as defined in the QFMA Governance Code).
-For any other transactions with Related Parties, they are
+For any other transactions with Related Parties, they are mainly listed in the Company's financial statements which are also included in the Company's Annual Report.

-Report.

-Vodafone Qatar has also adopted a Conflict of Interests Policy that is instrumental to its Governance Policy framework and its Code of purpose of this policy is to define the guidelines Conduct.
-The purpose of this policy is to promote that the Company should observe in entering into transparency and sound management, and prevent any potential conflicts of interest pertaining to Vodafone Qatar's employees and their dealings. and reported in a way that eliminates any potential The implementation of this policy is done in accordance with international best practices, and it serves to protect the interests of the Company The Board of Directors ensures that all related and its employees from any impropriety.
-Vodafone's parties' transactions are discussed in the absence executive and senior staff members are responsible of any related party.
-Related party shall not be for implementing this policy and taking all the entitled to vote on board resolutions regarding measures necessary to prevent any potential
+Vodafone Qatar has also adopted a Conflict of Interests Policy that is instrumental to its Governance Policy framework and its Code of Conduct.
+The purpose of this policy is to promote that the Company should observe in entering into transparency and sound management, and prevent any potential conflicts of interest pertaining to Vodafone Qatar's employees and their dealings. and reported in a way that eliminates any potential The implementation of this policy is done in accordance with international best practices, and it serves to protect the interests of the Company actions and measures are taken to actively manage identified sources of risk such as mandatory training Vodafone Qatar is compliant with Article (62) of the for all staff in key positions of responsibility or Company's AoA.
+The Company did not enter into influence; Breaches of this policy are treated as a Governance Report